r4j4531v4n/easy2sms/README.md

 easy2sms
 ========

-A simple desktop free sms application written in java that uses Open Source Library http://unirest.io/java.html  and Site2Sms API
+A simple desktop application written in java to send free sms.
+It uses Open Source Library http://unirest.io/java.html  and Site2Sms API

 HOW TO USE